rubenperezm/ChatbotSQL/README.md

 Log in to IBM Cloud and create an IBM Watson Assistant service instance.
 Import the assistant included in misc/IBMWatson.

 ### BotBD
+BotBD is a modified version of [assistant simple](https://github.com/watson-developer-cloud/assistant-simple).
 Go to `src/botBD`, and create a `.env` file:
 ```
 cp .env.example .env